AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/airship-tags.md

 ### Use case #1

-Retailers or entertainment platforms can create user profiles on their loyalty customers, and pass those segments into [!DNL Airship] for message targeting on mobile campaigns.
+Retailers or entertainment platforms can create user profiles on their loyalty customers, and pass those audiences into [!DNL Airship] for message targeting on mobile campaigns.

 ### Use case #2

-Trigger one-to-one messages in real time when users fall into or out of specific segments within Adobe Experience Platform.
+Trigger one-to-one messages in real time when users fall into or out of specific audiences within Adobe Experience Platform.

-For example, a retailer sets up a jeans brand-specific segment in Platform.
+For example, a retailer sets up a jeans brand-specific audience in Platform.
 That retailer can now trigger a mobile message as soon as someone sets their jeans preference to a specific brand.

 ## Connect to the destination {#connect}